 For stocking up on local, organic and exotic food, fresh veg and storecupboard things.
 Valley Organics is a worker-run co-op with a very good range and some of the nicest staff you could hope to meet.
 Pennine Provisions is a more standard deli, but often has just what you’re looking for.
 Don’t forget the markets in both Tod and Hebden – great places with surprising choice!

 The Old Co-op, Todmorden

 Gradually morphed from an organic grocers to a two-floor bistro and coffee bar.
-Upstairs is a bustling vegetarian café with lots of salads, tarts and warm dishes.
-Downstairs is coffee and cake.
+Upstairs is now a hireable/party venue and food has moved downstairs with lots of salads, tarts and warm veggie dishes, plus coffee and cake.
 Lovely atmosphere.

 Syhiba, Sowerby Bridge

 Consistently one of the best curry places for miles, which is why we’ve included it, despite it being a fair drive away.
 It’s always crowded and a takeaway can be more relaxing.
 Try the saffron lamb, chicken tikka makhani or the interesting lamb/chicken albahara dish with plums.
 Don’t be tempted by the Java Village restaurant just up the road.
 It’s a shabby-round-the-edges ’90s place, bristling with birthday and hen parties, The noise of the guests aside, we found the service rather indiscreet with orders shouted over our heads as we sat at the bar waiting for a table.
 Not able to get into Syhiba one evening recently, we reluctantly tried Kiplings, just down the road…and liked it.
 However, a subsequent takeaway was bad – packed with food colouring and awash with fatty sauce.
 It’s a shame because it’s more pleasant for eating in there, but Syhiba is consistently top-notch.

 See our problem with Chapter 17 above.
 Another ‘tapas’ place where the same mayo-sauce is served with almost everything.